-Made from several plots planted with Pinot Noir, Mâcon-Cruzille red wine expresses beautiful aromas of red fruit in its youth.
-A hint of spice from the aging process brings structure and roundness to this wine.
+Made from several plots planted with Pinot Noir, the Mâcon-Cruzille red displays lovely red fruit aromas in its youth.
+A hint of spice, derived from aging, lends structure and roundness to this wine.

 Buy your Guillot-Broux wines at the best price in a private sale!